How to Become A Mortgage Broker in Australia

 To act as a broker you will need to have access to a variety of lenders and products.
 Most lenders have a minimum volume of loans that a broker/brokerage has to send them on a monthly basis in order for the broker/brokerage to have access to and get paid by that lender.
 If each lender required $2 million in settlements a month, to maintain accreditation with 3 lenders would require $6 million in loans each month.

-The main requirement to become a mortgage broker is to complete a Certificate IV in Finance and Mortgage Broking FNS40815 .
+The main requirement to become a mortgage broker is to complete a Certificate IV in Finance and Mortgage Broking FNS40820.

-On the 1st July 2010 National Consumer Credit Protection Act came into force (NCCP).
-This requires anyone providing credit to comply to the NCCP.
-From 1st January 2011 NCCP requires Mortgage and Finance Brokers to either hold an Australian Credit Licence (ACL) or act under a licence as a credit representative.
+On the 1st July 2010 National Consumer Credit Protection (NCCP) Act came into force.
+This requires anyone providing credit to comply with the NCCP.
+From 1st January 2011, NCCP requires Mortgage and Finance Brokers to either hold an Australian Credit Licence (ACL) or act under a licence as a credit representative.

 Most lending institutions will require you to have completed at minimum an accreditation with a Mortgage Industry Body, either hold an ACL or be a credit representative.

 For more information on the various industry bodies available, click here.

 How do I get started as a Mortgage Broker?